csabika7/prf_szalloda_foglalo_server/README.md

 It also starts up a temporary container that fills up the mongodb with the example db.<br>

 The nginx server in this setup is used as a reverse proxy.
-It is used so that CORS is not a problem when accessing the nodjs REST API from the angular app.
+It is used so that CORS is not a problem when accessing the nodejs REST API from the angular app.

 # Configuration
 The docker-compose.yml file contains to unfilled environment variables: EMAIL_USER, EMAIL_PASS.<br>